Limits on the Evolutionary Rates of Biological Traits: Limits to replicator evolutionary processes

-The rate of change in natural selection processes is limited by the variability of the fitness of the population and the variability of the quantity of interest.
+where I used that the covariance is invariant under the addition of uniform functions~\cite{colquhoun1971lectures}.
+The rate of change in natural selection processes is thus limited by the variability of the fitness of the population and the variability of the quantity of interest.

 The rate limit in Eq.~(\ref{eq:speedlimitReplicator}) for the replicator equation implies constraints on the dynamics of arbitrary quantitative traits $A$.
-If the quantity of interest has no explicit time dependence, i.e., if $\{ a_j \}$ are constant, then Eq.~(\ref{eq:speedlimitReplicator}) becomes a bound on evolutionary rates $d \langle A \rangle/dt$, discriminating slowly evolving traits from those that can change rapidly.
-In plain terms, the bound says that evolution is slow for systems with well-determined fitness functions, where $\Delta f \approx 0$ (neutral selection regime).
-In contrast, evolution can be faster on systems with a diverse population such that $\Delta f $ is large (natural selection regime).
-This mathematically formalizes the common understanding that diversity, as quantified by the variability in fitness, serves as an evolutionary resource~\cite{naeem2012functions,Hoffmann2005limits,hoffmann2014evolutionary}, in this case by enabling fast evolution.
+If $A$ has no explicit time dependence, i.e., if the $a_j$'s are constant, then Eq.~(\ref{eq:speedlimitReplicator}) becomes a bound on the evolutionary rates $d \langle A \rangle/dt$, discriminating slowly evolving traits from those that can change rapidly.
+In plain terms, the inequality says that evolution is slow for systems with homogeneous fitness functions, where $\sigma_f \approx 0$ (neutral selection regime).
+In contrast, evolution can be faster on systems with a diverse population such that $\sigma_f $ is large (natural selection regime).
+This mathematically formalizes and quantifies the common understanding that diversity serves as an evolutionary resource~\cite{naeem2012functions,Hoffmann2005limits,hoffmann2014evolutionary}, in this case by enabling fast evolution whenever a trait and fitness have variability across a population.
+These variabilities can only occur in sufficiently diverse populations.

+\LP{ Equation~\eqref{eq:speedlimitReplicator} involves terms that may be reminiscent of the breeder's equation.
+In the breeder's equation, $\Delta \langle A \rangle = S h^2$, the net change $\Delta \langle A \rangle$ in a trait is governed by a measure of heritability ($h$) and the selection coefficient $S$.
+The selection coefficient measures covariance between fitness and a trait, so $S = \cov(A,f)$~\cite{heywood2005exact}.
+Then, Eq.~\eqref{eq:speedlimitReplicator} relates $S$ in the breeder's equation to the trait and fitness variabilities: $|S| \leq \sigma_A \, \sigma_f$.
+This may be useful in scenarios where the heritability is known but the selection coefficient is not, or, possibly, to study trait changes beyond the regime of applicability of the breeder's equation~\cite{morrissey2010danger}.
+(Note, in particular, that the breeder's equation is less general than Price's~\cite{heywood2005exact}.) }

-It is natural to wonder whether bound~(\ref{eq:speedlimitReplicator}) can be saturated.
-This happens whenever $A$ has a linear relationship with the growth rate $r$, i.e., $A_j \propto r_j + c$ where $c$ is independent of $j$, in which case $\cov(A,r) = \Delta A \, \Delta r$~\cite{Nicholson_2020}.
-Since this is the case for the fitness function under replicator dynamics, Eq.~(\ref{eq:Price}) yields
+It is natural to wonder whether the left-hand and right-hand sides of the inequality~(\ref{eq:speedlimitReplicator}) are similar (i.e., whether the bound is saturated).
+When this happens, knowledge of the standard deviations $\sigma_A$ and $ \sigma_r$ suffices to estimate the evolutionary rate.
+This happens whenever $A$ has a linear relationship with the growth rate $r$, i.e., $a_j \nobreak\propto\nobreak r_j \nobreak+\nobreak c$ where $c$ is independent of $j$, in which case $\cov(A,r)\nobreak=\nobreak \sigma_A \, \sigma_r$~\cite{Nicholson_2020}.
+This is the case for the fitness function under replicator dynamics, so Eq.~(\ref{eq:Price}) yields